Zhiyuanlu000217/8916-A1/Report.md

 ## Section 3: Technology Recommendation and Justification

+### Justification

+We are going for a hybrid approach, which utilizing REST, GraphQL, and WebSockers together, each one of them is responsible for different tasks.
+In this way, it balance the performance, flexibility and security.

+#### 1. REST API vs. GraphQL
+- REST API is more suitable for:
+  - Authentication and user management, which REST is simpler and more secure, which does not rely on the complex function calling to finish the task.
+  - Message operations such as sending, deleting, and modifying messages.
+The structure of messages and operations are relatively "stable", which GraphQL can only increase the complexity, but not actually enhancing the performance.
+  - Third-party integrations, including bot interactions and external API calls, using REST is making the integration easier and more straight forward.

+- GraphQL is beneficial for:
+  - Fetching complex and nested data structures in a single request (e.g., retrieving user profile, friends, and roles).
+  - Minimizing over-fetching and under-fetching by allowing clients to request only the necessary fields.
+  - Efficient client-side customization without requiring backend modifications.

+By combining both, REST API ensures **structured data management**, while GraphQL enhances **data query efficiency** in situations where flexibility is needed.

+#### 2. WebSocket vs. REST API
+- WebSocket is essential for real-time features:
+  - Event-driven architecture allows instant updates.
+  - Eliminates unnecessary API polling, reducing server load and improving responsiveness.
+  - Maintains a persistent connection, ensuring live notifications for messages, mentions, and user status updates.

+- REST API is still required for:
+  - Sending messages (`POST /channels/{id}/messages`) to ensure data integrity and consistency.
+  - Retrieving message history (`GET /channels/{id}/messages`) when users scroll up in a chat.
+  - Handling secure authentication, which is stateless and requires each request to be validated.

+Thus, WebSocket enables real-time communication, while REST API maintains structured data integrity.

 ### **Recommendation: Best Practices and Future Improvements**

 Based on the findings from Section 1 and Section 2, the current architecture provides a solid foundation, but certain optimizations can improve efficiency and scalability.